An exchange format for sequences, features, alignments, references

 The EMBRACE standards:

-BioXSD data-type definitions are annotated by the EDAM (EMBRACE Data And Methods) ontology.
-BioXSD thus offers ready-made building blocks for Web-service interfaces with a globally defined, controlled meaning.
+BioXSD data-type definitions are annotated with the EDAM (EMBRACE Data And Methods) ontology and with the main Semantic Web vocabularies.
+BioXSD thus offers ready-made building blocks for Web-service interfaces with a globally defined, controlled meaning (semantics).

 BioXSD types can be used directly if applicable; or can be included in other standard or custom types, extended or restricted.
 With services that use other or proprietary formats, BioXSD can be used as the canonical intermediate exchange format.